Waterfalls & Swimming Holes Near Montpelier & Central Vermont

 One honest paragraph about Huntington Gorge

-Huntington Gorge near Richmond is not on this map pin list because it deserves its own full read, not a quick checkbox: it is famous, beautiful, and hazard-first in our notes.
+Huntington Gorge near Richmond is not on this map pin list because it deserves its own full read.
+It is famous, beautiful, and hazard-first in our notes.
 If your group is chasing gorge drama, open the dedicated Huntington Gorge guide separately and treat any water entry as a serious risk decision, not a social default.

 Related guides